Performance Pain and Sports Medicine

-Osteoarthritis is a type of arthritis that describes the wear and tear of the protective cartilage that lines the ends of your joint bones.
+Osteoarthritis is a type of arthritis that describes the wear and tear of the protective cartilage that lines the ends of the bones, where the joint is formed.
 Without sufficient cartilage, your bones rub together and create friction, inflammation, and pain.

 The meniscus is a piece of cartilage in your knee.
 Overuse of your knee joint can lead to tears in the meniscus tissue, which in turn creates pain and persistent inflammation.

-The iliotibial band sits across your knee joint.
+The iliotibial band spans across your knee joint, across your knee joint.
 Due to overuse from strenuous activity and repetitive bending, this tissue band can become irritated and cause pain in the outer part of your knee joint.

 The ACL is a large ligament in your knee that makes movement possible.
 Stress on this joint from strenuous activity or trauma can lead to tissue tears that become swollen and painful.

 Your Performance Pain and Sports Medicine provider takes time to review your medical history and your usual activities to diagnose the cause of knee pain.
 They perform a physical exam of your knee joint, testing your flexibility and range of motion.

-To get a better look at the inner structures of your knee, your physician may request imaging tests like X-rays or an ultrasound to identify tissue tears, areas of inflammation, and conditions like osteoarthritis.
+To get a better look at the inner structures of your knee, your physician may request imaging tests like X-rays, an ultrasound, or an MRI to identify tissue tears, areas of inflammation, and conditions like osteoarthritis.

-If you’re not finding relief from chronic knee pain with over-the-counter or prescription medications, you may be a candidate for joint injections.
+If you are not finding relief from chronic knee pain with over-the-counter or prescription medications, you may be a candidate for joint injections.
 Joint injections contain a steroid medication and an anesthetic to reduce inflammation and pain, so you can engage in other activities to boost the health of your knee joint.

 Other available treatment options for chronic knee pain include: